marcellomontemagno/marcellomontemagno.github.io/_posts/2017-04-14-Everything-you-need-to-know-about-objects-in-JS-from-object-literals-to-ES6-classes-inheritance-included.md

 ### Important considerations about the prototype

-Is important to notice that because of the way new works a constructor function prototype property value is actually shared between all the constructed instances.
+Is important to notice that because of the way "new" works a constructor function prototype property value is actually shared between all the constructed instances.

     var ObjClass = function(fieldValue){this.field=fieldValue};
     var objInstance1 = new ObjClass(1);